 The Collaboration Initiative is designed to help University of Nebraska researchers become more competitive for extramural funding.
 It helps foster meaningful collaborations that leverage the full intellectual capacity of faculty across the campuses.

-This year's faculty-grant Request for Applications (RFA) will solicit proposals from multi-campus multidisciplinary teams that help position them to compete for extramural funding.
-Researchable topics will not be administratively predefined, but applications must be designed to strengthen the team's future funding proposal.
-All disciplines are encouraged to apply; projects must build towards a competitive extramural funding application.
+This year's faculty-grant Request for Applications (RFA) will solicit proposals from multi-campus, multidisciplinary teams that help to position them to compete for extramural funding.
+Researchable topics will not be predefined, but applications must be designed to strengthen the team's future funding proposal.